 Asides from the flashback, the first 20 mins of Black Adam is probably the weakest part of the entire film.
 At this point, most of the film’s characters were cartoonish and unrealistic, and the entire sequence of events felt like a rush towards introducing the main character.
 But as soon as Black Adam steps in on screen, the movie takes a different turn.

-As expected, Dwayne Johnson’s Black Adam was a force to reckon with.
+As expected, Dwayne Johnson’s Black Adam was a force to be reckon with.
 Armed with super strength, speed, and of course lightning, the man in black shows little mercy to those who stand in his way.
 All the movie’s action scenes were good and well thought out, and every time Black Adam went into a fight, I was amazed by the action and the attention to detail.